BrownVince/ECE2112---Exploratory-Data-Analysis/README.md

 print(ntracks)
 sns.barplot(x='Platform', y='Total # of Tracks', data=ntracks)
 ```
-We can see that spotify domainates in the number of tracks present in their playlists.
+We can see that spotify dominates in the number of tracks present in their playlists.
 The second place belongs to deezer, and the third place belongs to apple.
 Hence, spotify favors the most streamed tracks in spotify 2023.
 ![Screenshot 2024-11-09 174748](https://github.com/user-attachments/assets/ba86ee17-c85f-4092-8047-f11da97cd525)